CenterForAssessment/Cancado_Internship_2015/README.md

-# Luciana Concado Explorable Explanation
+# Luciana Cançado Explorable Explanation
 ## Understanding Norm- and Criterion-referenced Interpretation of Assessment Results

 This interactive module was designed to help clarify some of the concepts related to educational assessment.
 This module is part of a larger effort sponsored by the [Center for Assessment](http://www.nciea.org/) to use high-fidelity and interactive Web technologies to help improve assessment literacy.